hashicorp/vagrant/website/source/docs/cli/ssh.html.md

 up-to-date (use "vagrant global-status --prune" to prune invalid entries).
 To interact with any of the machines, you can go to that directory and run Vagrant, or you can use the ID directly with Vagrant commands from any directory.
-For example:
-"vagrant destroy 1a2b3c4d"
 $ vagrant ssh 13759ff

 Welcome to your Vagrant-built virtual machine.